GeorginJobin/Home-Server-Project/build-log/entry-04-openwebui-docling-setup.md

 The final bit of testing is to test Docling;

 - Upload a document to Workspace > Knowledge > Ask a question using #
-- I used this document
+- I used this document: [docling_rag_table_test.pdf](https://github.com/user-attachments/files/28276732/docling_rag_table_test.pdf)
-- And this prompt; Convert the table under the section titled "Structured Product Table" into a markdown table exactly as it appears in the document.
+- And this prompt: "Convert the table under the section titled "Structured Product Table" into a markdown table exactly as it appears in the document."
 - And it worked, once I copy the table generated into notepad, it is in a markdown format, the table is below;

 | Product | Category | Price | Stock |